 It’s always great fun poking around his shop.
 In the back was this unfinished modern Gibson-inspired mandocello he has been fiddling with in collaboration with local mandolin-maker Corrado Giacomel (who we would shortly meet).

-Of course, he finds plenty of harp guitars in town, including an original Tullio Giulietti from 1919
+Of course, he finds plenty of harp guitars in town, including this original Tullio Giulietti from 1919.

 A c.1950 harp mandolin stamped “Mogar” (= Monzino & Garlandini).
 As he didn’t want to spend the time restoring it, Antonello gave it to me as a gift – I managed to fit it in the flight case with the harp guitar, and it made it to L.A.